 Adoption is considered as a splendid work in the whole world as by adopting a child we give him/her a new and better life.
 The child who is being adopted gets a new family who takes care of him by giving him a quality life.
-As adoption is for the benefit of a child it should be a simple and convenient process but it is a really complex process, the process of adoption is even more complex for Non Resident Indians.
+As adoption is for the benefit of a child it should be a simple and convenient process but it is a really complex process, the process of adoption is even more complex for Non-Resident Indians (NRIs).

 Although the Indian government is set to come up with new adoption rules which will make the process of adoption much simpler for NRIs and OCIs and they will be allowed take their adopted child to their country where they reside.

-The current procedure for adoption is really complex and packed with administrative hurdles and legal issues.
+The current adoption rules for NRIs are really complex and packed with administrative hurdles and legal issues.
 The procedure can be very time consuming and distressing.
-The main problems arise because of the stringent adoption-related laws in India.
+The main problems arise because of the stringent adoption rules in India.

 Central Adoption Resource Authority is the body that looks after the affairs of adoptions in India.
 It is an autonomous and statutory body that comes under the Ministry of Women and Child Development.
 This body looks after the adoption of Indian children and regulates the adoption within the country and the adoptions that takes place inter-country.

 PROCEDURE AND ADOPTION RULES FOR NRIs

 In order to adopt a child eligibility criterion according to CARA need to be satisfied.
 Once this requirement is fulfilled, individual who seeks adoption needs to approach the authorized foreign adoption agency of the country of whom that individual is resident of.
 The Hague Adoption Convention authorises its signatory countries to regulate future processes with India by way of their foreign adoption agencies.